sysbird/googlemaps-photo-gallery/readme.txt

 * When clicked the photo on the gallery, zoom in image with lightbox.
 * It's compatible with responsive web design.
 * Based on [Google Maps JavaScript API v3](https://developers.google.com/maps/documentation/javascript/).
-* [Boxer](http://classic.formstone.it/boxer/) the jQuery plugin is licensed under MIT.
-* [Swiper](http://www.idangero.us/swiper/) the jQuery plugin is licensed under MIT.
+* [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/) the jQuery plugin is licensed under MIT.

 = Usage =
 1. Upload geotagged photos in post.